 As we mentioned above, the placement of the electrodes is crucial to ensuring the doctor receives accurate readings.
 The 12 leads are placed in the following locations:

+As the electrodes are placed externally and removable from the skin, insertion is not required.
 The doctor will place electrodes across your chest, arms, and legs while you lie in a comfortable position.
-At this point, the doctor will be paying close attention to you, to ensure that you don’t feel any discomfort or stress.
+At this point, the doctor will pay close attention to you to ensure you don’t feel any discomfort or stress.
 Once all electrodes are applied, your doctor can turn on the ECG machine and begin recording the electrical activity of your heart.
 The test usually takes around 10 to 15 minutes to complete.
-Should your doctor be required to shave any areas or remove lotion/moisturizer, the test may take longer.

 12 Lead ECG tests are given to patients who are experiencing any of the following symptoms: